Macrometacorp/docs/docs/workspaces/remote-browser-accelerator/getting-started.md

 title: Getting started
 ---

 RBA allows you access your work applications and tools at the edge, thus reducing latency and improving performance.
+This guide walks you through the necessary steps to using the service.

+At the end of this guide, you will be able to:

+- Download and install the RBA installer
+- Get RBA started and launch your necessary work applications.
+- Use the RBA control bar for a better experience

 ## Prerequisites